 If stress is contributing to depression, there are certainly natural ways to address the problem and reduce cortisol production.
 Let’s take a look at a few now.

-Natural ways to relieve stress and keep depression at bay during these uncertain times
+7 natural ways to relieve stress and keep depression at bay

-While stress relief may take a little more planning as we practice social distancing and many businesses, like yoga studios and massage therapists, are closed, it’s vitally important that you find what works for you, especially if you feel depression beginning to take hold.
+The good news is, stress relief is easier now than it was during the worst of Covid.
+Businesses have reopened, so massages, yoga and meditation classes, and fun activities are once again possible.
+When looking to relieve stress, it’s vitally important that you find what works for you, especially if you feel depression beginning to take hold.
 Here are some ideas to get you started:

 Do something you love every single day

-The way you participate in favorite activities has most likely changed.
-I love to ballroom dance, but for obvious reasons, there are no public dances.
-But I can practice my steps in my living room and discover new steps online to keep myself motivated and ready to return just as soon as I can.
+I love to dance, so I try to go as often as possible.
+It was tough when public dances shut down, but I made sure to practice and look up new steps online so I could pick it up again when things reopened.
 It’s all too easy, once you let something go, to never get back to it.
+If that happened to you during Covid, get yourself back out there!
 The way you typically choose to spend free time can show you what’s important to you.
-Once you identify whatever that is, don’t give it up!
+Identify the things that bring an automatic smile to your face and hold onto them!
 Doing what you love is the perfect way to release tension and stress.

 Pay close attention to lifestyle choices – diet, sleep and exercise